sertansenturk/tomato/README.md

 ### <a name="mcr_install"></a>Installing MATLAB Runtime

-The score phrase segmentation, score-informed joint tonic identification and tempo estimation, section linking and note-level audio-score alignment algorithms are implemented in MATLAB and compiled as binaries.
+The score phrase segmentation, score-informed joint tonic identification and tempo estimation, section linking, and note-level audio-score alignment algorithms are implemented in MATLAB and compiled as binaries.
 They need **MATLAB Runtime for R2015a (8.5)** to run.
 You should download and install this specific version  (links for [Linux](http://www.mathworks.com/supportfiles/downloads/R2015a/deployment_files/R2015a/installers/glnxa64/MCR_R2015a_glnxa64_installer.zip) and [Mac OSX](http://www.mathworks.com/supportfiles/downloads/R2015a/deployment_files/R2015a/installers/maci64/MCR_R2015a_maci64_installer.zip)).

 We recommend you to install MATLAB Runtime in the default installation path, as **tomato** searches them automatically.
 Otherwise, you have to specify your own path in the MATLAB Runtime configuration file, [tomato/config/mcr_path.cfg](https://github.com/sertansenturk/tomato/blob/master/tomato/config/mcr_path.cfg).

 ### <a name="lily_install"></a>Installing LilyPond

-If you want to convert the music scores to SVG format, LilyPond is a good choice, because it adds a mapping between each musical element in the LilyPond file and in the related SVG.
+If you want to convert the music scores to SVG format, LilyPond is a good choice, because it adds a mapping between each musical element in the LilyPond file and the related SVG.

-To install LilyPond in Mac OSX, simply go to the [Download](http://lilypond.org/download.html) page in the LilyPond website and follow the instructions for your operating system.
+To install LilyPond in Mac OSX, go to the [Download](http://lilypond.org/download.html) page on the LilyPond website and follow the instructions for your operating system.

 In most Linux distributions, you can install LilyPond from the software repository of your distribution.
 However, the version might be outdated.
 If the version is below 2.18.2, we recommend you to download the latest stable version from the [LilyPond website](http://lilypond.org/download.html).
 If you had to install LilyPond this way, you should enter the LilyPond binary path to the "custom" field in [tomato/config/lilypond.cfg](https://github.com/sertansenturk/tomato/tree/master/tomato/config) (the default location is ```$HOME/bin/lilypond```).